 DuPage Township is a WILL COUNTY office

-SENIORS: New assessments freeze forms will be mailed at beginning of April 2015 if you have previously filed in 2014.
-If you have not filed last year or never qualified before, please come into the office with your income papers from 2014, after April 1, and we will be able to assist you.
-You must be 65 or older, lived in your home more than 2 January 1sts, and total household income must be below $55,000.
+SENIORS: New assessments freeze forms were mailed at the beginning of April, if you had previously filed in 2014.
+If you have not filed last year or never qualified before, please come into the office with your income papers from 2014, and we will be able to assist you.
+You must be 65 or older, lived in your home more than 2 January 1st, and total household income must be below $55,000.
 You can visit our “exemption” tab to read more about this.
-Personnel from Will County will be at DuPage Township Office on April 7, 2015 from 10 a.m. - 2 p.m. and June 9, 2015 from 10 a.m. - 1 p.m. to also help in filing these forms.
+Personnel from Will County will be at DuPage Township Office on June 9, 2015 from 10 a.m. - 1 p.m. to also help in filing these forms.

 Please check your tax bill for any missing exemptions.
 They are explained on the back of your tax bill.
 If there are missing exemptions, please call or come in to our office as soon as possible to have it looked over.
 If you are not sure what you qualify for, please visit our “exemption” tab to see what is available.
 If you see no dollar amount in the senior freeze and you applied, please look at your assessments first.
 If your assessment is lower than the amount you were frozen at, there will be no adjustments made in that line item.

 There are two separate factors that make up your tax bill; the tax rates and assessments.
 The tax rate is determined by taxing bodies in the area.
 They are listed on the tax bill.
 If you are concerned with the rate you are paying, please contact your taxing bodies.
 Please see our tab “Taxing District Info” for name and contact information.
 Budgets are set in the Fall and tax payers are encouraged to attend those meetings, which set the rates you pay.